 - Pay attention to the expiration date.
 Applying expired coconut oil can result in irritated skin.

 - Bring your dog into the bathroom, put some coconut oil on your hands and slightly rub them.
 Gently pat and apply this to your dog's skin.
 A gentle massage will help distribute the coconut oil evenly.
+Be careful not to apply too much coconut oil - the general rule is that the amount of oil spread on one hand is enough for one quadrant of the body.

 - If you don't have a focal point, simply rub the coconut oil until the dog's entire coat is covered.